-Alcohol is a very powerful, addictive drug that some adults enjoy in low doses, but that is damaging or even lethal in high doses.
+Alcohol is a very powerful, addictive drug that is damaging or even lethal in high doses.
 Many adults drink moderately and safely.
 Yet other people drink too much and get hurt.
 For teens, alcohol can be very harmful -- and it's illegal.

 Check out the following Q&A to update your knowledge of alcohol and teen drinking.
 Share this information with a friend, especially if you know someone who is an underage drinker.